koido/merge_figures/README.md

 # Merge figures

-`merge_figures` is a command line tool for merging figures.
+`merge_figures` is a command line tool for merging figures by python.

 ## Dependency